maxential/maxential/README.md

-I'm max, I have interest in UEFI environment, kernel development and Windows internals.
+I'm max, I have interest in UEFI development, kernel development and Windows internals.

 My primary programming languages are C and C++.